-A permit shall be required before any construction or development is undertaken within any area of the Municipality of Kingston.
+A permit shall be required before any construction or development is undertaken within any area of the Township of Upper Burrell.

-The floodplain administrator shall issue a permit only after it has been determined that the proposed work to be undertaken will be in conformance with the requirements of this chapter and all other applicable codes and ordinances.
+The Floodplain Administrator shall issue a permit only after it has been determined that the proposed work to be undertaken will be in conformance with the requirements of this and all other applicable codes and ordinances.

-Prior to the issuance of any permit, the floodplain administrator shall review the application for the permit to determine if all other necessary government permits required by state and federal laws have been obtained, such as those required by the Pennsylvania Sewage Facilities Act (Act 1966-537, as amended), the Pennsylvania Dam Safety and Encroachments Act (Act 1978-325, as amended), the Pennsylvania Clean Streams Act (Act 1937-394, as amended), and the United States Clean Water Act, Section 404, 33 U.S.C. § 1344.
+Prior to the issuance of any permit, the Floodplain Administrator shall review the application for the permit to determine if all other necessary government permits required by state and federal laws have been obtained, such as those required by the Pennsylvania Sewage Facilities Act (Act 1966-537, as amended); the Pennsylvania Dam Safety and Encroachments Act (Act 1978-325, as amended); the Pennsylvania Clean Streams Act (Act 1937-394, as amended); and the U.S. Clean Water Act, Section 404, 33, U.S.C. § 1344.
 No permit shall be issued until this determination has been made.

-In the event the floodplain administrator discovers that the work does not comply with the permit application or any applicable laws and ordinances, or that there has been a false statement or misrepresentation by any applicant, the floodplain administrator shall revoke the permit and report such fact to the Administrator of the Municipality of Kingston for whatever action he or she considers necessary.
+In the event the Floodplain Administrator discovers that the work does not comply with the permit application or any applicable laws and ordinances, or that there has been a false statement or misrepresentation by any applicant, the Floodplain Administrator shall revoke the permit and report such fact to the Board of Supervisors for whatever action it considers necessary.

-Application for such permit shall be made, in writing, to the floodplain administrator on forms supplied by the Municipality of Kingston.
+Application for such a permit shall be made, in writing, to the Floodplain Administrator on forms supplied by the Township of Upper Burrell.
 Such application shall contain the following:

-Name and address of the owner of land on which the proposed construction is to occur.
+Name and address of owner of land on which proposed construction is to occur.

 Listing of other permits required.

-Brief description of the proposed work and estimated cost, including a breakout of flood-related costs and the market value of the building before the flood damage occurred, where appropriate.
+Brief description of proposed work and estimated cost, including a breakout of flood-related cost and the market value of the building before the flood damage occurred where appropriate.

 A plan of the site showing the exact size and location of the proposed construction as well as any existing buildings or structures.